jewel/clearskies/protocol/core.md

 and re-registration should happen if the local IP address changes, or after the TTL period has expired of the registration.

-A peer ID is an 128-bit random ID that should be generated when the share is first created, and is unique to each peer.
+The peer ID is an 128-bit random ID that should be generated when the share is first created, and is unique to each peer.

 The ID and listening port are used to make a GET request to the tracker